ray-project/ray/README.rst

 Getting Involved
 ----------------

+- `Building from source`_: Instructions for building Ray yourself.
 - `ray-dev@googlegroups.com`_: For discussions about development or any general questions.
 - `StackOverflow`_: For questions about how to use Ray.